 To protect a confidential video stream from unauthorized viewing, smart cards with encryption certificates can be used.

-Public key encryption, also known as asymmetric encryption, is a type of encryption where two different keys are used to encrypt and decrypt information.
-The private key is a key that is known only to its owner, while the public key can be made known and available to other entities on the network.
+Public-key encryption, also known as asymmetric encryption, is a type of encryption where two different keys are used to encrypt and decrypt information.
+The private key is a key that is known only to its owner, while the public key can be shared with other entities on the network.
 What is encrypted with one key can only be decrypted with the other key.